Ask any resident of the UAE what the best way to experience the country would be

 Yes, you can!
 Getting a UAE driving license usually requires you to undergo hours of training and tests, but if you come from an exempted country (see above), you can easily convert or transfer your existing license into a UAE license.

-If you are between 18 and 21, this license will be valid for one year; if you are older than 21, the license is valid for two years.
+If you are between 18 and 21, this license will be valid for one year; if you are older than 21, the driving permit is valid for two years.
 Before beginning the process, prepare the following documents:

 If you hold a diplomatic passport, you will need to present: